Advertisement

 Treatment of groin strain

 Rest, ice application and taping are the initial treatment.
-Anti-inflammatory medication may help.
-Once the acute pain is gone, stretching and strengthening exercises are usually started with a physiotherapist.
+Anti-inflammatory medicines may help.
+Once the acute pain has settled, stretching and strengthening exercises are usually started under the supervision of a physiotherapist.
+Groin strains can become ongoing problems, and early diagnosis and treatment is important for a full recovery.